quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 ## Current Risk Analysis
 ### Giving AI more control
 Our changes to the application will be giving more power to the AI which will enhance the user experience greatly, however this can also come with risks to the integrity of the system.
 * The AI will be able to record conversations which will be stored in our database.
-This brings a new angle for Bad Actors to steal the private information of our clients, as we will have their written private information as well as their recorded converstations stored in our database.
+This brings a new angle for Bad Actors to steal the private information of our clients, as we will have their written private information as well as their recorded conversations stored in our database.
 * AI can be unpredictable at times, it could misunderstand instructions given by a Dater and potentially reveal private data or spend unauthorized funds when performing a task.
 ### Dating Life Information
 The information we will be holding is extremely private